fansubgroup/Hyperion3.x/README.md

 * If not, you can refer to the `above steps` to modify the settings to achieve you intended purpose.

 * In the end, if you use the default save location you will find that there is a directory called `Translation-result` in the current directory

+### Attention

+* The software can automatically read the account information strored in `app.conf`, so your attention to protect you account and password in order to avoid being stolen.

+* The next step may be to add a defferent user's swotching function, andt to achieve the user password encrytion storage.

 I hope you like this software, and if you have any idea about this software, you can contact me with this email address.